pytask-dev/pytask/docs/source/how_to_guides/remote_files.md

 pytask uses [universal_pathlib](https://github.com/fsspec/universal_pathlib) to work with remote files.
-The package provides a {mod}`pathlib`-like interface, making it very easy to interact with files from an HTTP(S)-, S3-, GCP-, Azure-based filesystem, and many more.
+The package provides a {mod}`pathlib`-like interface, making it very easy to interact with files from an HTTP(S)-, Dropbox-, S3-, GCP-, Azure-based filesystem, and many more.

 ## HTTP(S)-based filesystem